FlagOpen/FlagScale/hardwares/README.md

 #### Heterogeneous Scenario

-1. Adapt Code: Manufacturer B selects a specific commit-id of a required heterogeneous chip A from the FlagScale/hardwares directory (e.g., aaaa) as the `base-commit-id` for adaptation.
+1. Adapt Code: Manufacturer B selects a specific commit-id (e.g., aaaa) of a required heterogeneous chip A from the `FlagScale/hardwares` directory as the `base-commit-id` for adaptation.
 After completing the adaptation and verification, all modified code is merged into the local main branch, forming a new `current-commit-id` (e.g., bbbb).

 2. Generate Patch: The manufacturer uses the tools provided by FlagScale to automatically generate a standardized patch based on the code changes between the base-commit-id and the current-commit-id.
 Here is an example command: